domsinclair/IshmaelPHP-Core/Documentation/guide/blog-part-3-controllers-and-service.md

 1. Ensure migrations have been run and seeds inserted (from Part 2).
 2. Visit `/blog/posts` — you should see your seeded posts.
 3. Create a new post at `/blog/posts/create` — pick an author and submit.
+4. Click a post title to open `/blog/p/{slug}` — the post should render.
-4. Edit a post via the Edit link.
+5. Edit a post via the Edit link.
-5. Delete a post via the inline Delete button.
+6. Delete a post via the inline Delete button.

 If routes don’t change after edits, clear caches: